Trip Overview

 • Domestic flights from Pokhara/Jomsom, Jomsom/Pokhara.

-• Fundamental trekking gears like a sleeping bag, down jacket fleece liner, etc.
+• Fundamental trekking gears like a sleeping bag, down jacket fleece liner, etc for use during the trek.

 • Tea-house accommodation on the entire trek.